 - 1. Herdsmanship will be judged by specie rather than clubs.
 Areas that will be included in the judging are: Beef, Sheep, Goat, Swine, Bucket Calf and Horse. - 2.
-Specie will be judged Thursday, Friday, and Saturday of the fair.
+Specie will be judged Wednesday, Thursday and Friday of the fair.
 Judging will take place around 5:30p.m. each day. - 3.
 Total possible points is 100 points per day. - 4.
 Scores will be posted online each day following the judging. - 5.
-Herdsmanship Species winners will receive a coupon for a drink from the 4-H Food Stand for that day. - 6.
+Herdsmanship Species winners will receive something. - 6.
 Scoring is as follows: